isomerpages/enterprisesg-switch/_switch-2022/THE SWITCH EXPERIENCE.md

 **We invite YOU** to the SWITCH Experience to be part of a network of innovators, investors, entrepreneurs, leaders and collaborators!

-View the SWITCH 2022 Flagship videos-on-demand (VOD) on the SWITCH Platform.
+View the SWITCH 2022 Flagship videos-on-demand on the SWITCH Platform.
 Log in [here](https://community.switchsg.org/login) or register [here](https://community.switchsg.org/register).

 To learn more about the SWITCH 2022 Flagship Event, **[click here](/flagship-2022)**.